Tango992/zicare-technical-test/technical-test/readme.md

 ### Analysis

-Approaching this simple backend problem using FastAPI with 5 days deadline is a unique challenge for me, as my background was building a REST using Go.
+Approaching this simple backend problem using FastAPI with 5 days deadline is a unique challenge for me, as my background was building REST services using Go.

 The schema I build includes prescriptions and medicines table (although not yet implemented) gives a sense of scalability if needed in the future.